Captain4LK/SoftLK-tools/docs/SLK_img2pixel.md

 Use to select the output directory for batch processing.
 After selecting an output directory, all files in the directory will be processed and placed into the output directory.

+***Scale***

+Set the scaling factor.
+When saving an image it will be nearest-neighbour upscaled by this factor.

 ### Palette

 This tab contains a list of all palette colors.
 You can click a color and edit it with the sliders.